 Before you invest in a business opportunity or multilevel marketing plan, do the following:

 Look at the advertisement carefully.
-If it claims buyers can earn a certain income, it also must give the number and percentage of previous purchasers who achieved the earnings.
-If an earnings claim is there but the additional information is not, the business opportunity seller is probably violating the law.
+If it claims buyers can earn a certain income, does it give the number and percentage of previous purchasers who achieved those earnings claims?

 Obtain the names of at least 10 other investors and discuss with these investors their experience in the plan or with the promoter.

 Get earnings claims in writing.
 Ask what percentage of people actually achieved the level of income, the time period it represents, and how long it took to achieve the level of income.